Senior Director of Public Relations and Operations

 Role: Jacob assists with the operations of the Web Development team.
 He is also responsible for creating and maintaining University-related websites via WordPress.

-Bio: Jake is an Illinois native who grew up in Hampden, Maine.
-He is currently a Junior pursuing his B.S. in Computer Science and B.S. in Economics.
+Bio: Marsh is an Illinois native who grew up in Hampden, Maine.
+He is currently a Junior pursuing a B.S. in Computer Science and B.S. in Economics.

 Director of Marketing Communications